codyzu/hyperdrive/README.md

 ## Feeds

+Everytime you write a stream of data to hyperdrive it gets added to an underlying binary feed.
+Feeds give you more low-level access to the data stored through the following api.

 #### `var feed = drive.add()`

 Create a new feed.
 Call `feed.append` to add blocks and `feed.finalize` when you're done and ready to share this feed.